-And if some just have to strike a blow against William Penn, they could look west, to, wait for it — William Penn University, in Oskaloosa Iowa.
-And they even have a sculpture ready for you.
+Yet if some just have to strike a blow against William Penn, they could look west, to, wait for it — William Penn University, in Oskaloosa Iowa.
+And they even have a sculpture ready for you there.
 I couldn’t find a name for it; but it’s outside their fine arts center; the school was founded after the Quaker anti-art & music ban had crumbled.

 An assault on it is not an original idea.
 Some West Coast iconoclasts already got to Whittier and started on his visage.
 Just with paint this time.
 And he’s an easy target; not really elevated, no fence or anything.

 But wait a minute.
 Somebody painted “no slaveowners” on him, which might be timely — but Whittier was never a slaveowner.
 To the contrary, he spent much of his adult life as a nationally-known antislavery activist.
 Even after his health failed and kept him at home, Whittier fought for abolition with one of the most famous pens of his day.
 I’m wondering what it achieves to treat him as If he were in the same category as Calhoun.